Imtiyaj5791/DevOps-Journey/Interview/07_IAM.md

 ---

 # Q23.
-What is an IAM Permission Boundary?
+What is the difference between an IAM Policy and an IAM Role?

 ## Answer

-A Permission Boundary sets the maximum permissions that an IAM User or Role can receive.

-Even if an Allow policy is attached, the user cannot perform actions outside the Permission Boundary.

----
+An IAM Policy is a JSON document that defines what permissions are allowed or denied.

+An IAM Role is an AWS identity that uses those permissions.

+A Role itself does not contain permissions unless a Policy is attached to it.

+For example, if an EC2 instance needs access to an S3 bucket, we attach an IAM Role to the EC2 instance, and the required IAM Policy is attached to that Role.

 # Q24.
 What is Access Key Rotation?